Tuesday Exercise 1.3: Running jobs in the OSG¶

 Where in the world are my jobs?
 (Part 2)¶

-In this version of the geolocating exercise, you will be submitting jobs to the OSG from
+In this version of the geolocating exercise, you will submit jobs to the OSG from

 Gathering network information from the OSG¶

-Now to create submit files and that will run in the OSG!
+Now to create submit files that will run in the OSG!

 - If not already logged in,